Drug Procedures

 Trinitrate (GTN) Spray

-- Hypostop
+- Hypostop/Glucogel

 - A glucose gel of 40%.
 Its effects reduces hypoglycaemia and brings blood glucose levels up.
 Used secondary to glucagon administration once a patients GCS has risen or in the conscious patient as a first line of attack